alexholcombe/spatiotopic-motion/README.md

-Szinte & Cavanagh apparent motion stimulus, implemented with [Psychopy](https://github.com/psychopy/psychopy)
+Szinte & Cavanagh 2011 E2, apparent motion, implemented with [Psychopy](https://github.com/psychopy/psychopy)
 ============================
 Licensing: MIT license, which is like CC-BY for code.